 What caused this outbreak, and how is it different than previous outbreaks?

-This outbreak appears to stem from several factors, reports, Gavi, the Vaccine Alliance: increased international travel, and a decrease since the 1970s in small immunizataions, which is 85 percent effective in preventing MPX.
+This outbreak appears to stem from several factors, reports Gavi, the Vaccine Alliance: increased international travel, and a decrease since the 1970s in small immunizations, which is 85 percent effective in preventing MPX.
 This outbreak also appears to be affecting.
 This variant of the MPX virus has also mutated in ways that make it more transmissible, reports CIDRAP.

 If 98 percent of diagnosed cases are in LGBTQ+ men, why should everyone else care?